-A key component of my research is a focus on children’s experiences of death, loss, and grief concerning animals and nature.
+1) My main research focuses on children’s experiences of death, loss, and grief concerning animals and nature.
 These themes are of vital importance, especially when one considers the sheer number of animals around the world that die for various reasons.
 Millions of companion animals run away, get lost, die at home, or are euthanized in and out of shelters.
 Billions of animals die each year within the global agricultural industry.
 Hunting and fishing are billion dollar industries but also exist in small communities for subsistence and traditions that are important.** Wildlife die each day on roads.
 Habitat loss and destruction, climate change, and poaching are just some of the contributing factors to our world’s increasing numbers of endangered and extinct species and decreasing biodiversity.
 Death is also a very normal and natural part of life and is taught as such in many cultures.
 I am curious about the role that death experiences play in our multispecies communities, in the past, in the present, and as we shape the future.